fengyanshi/shi_website/_build/html/_sources/pub_journal.rst.txt

 **Papers in Journals:**

 #.
+Grilli, A., Westcott, G., Grilli, S., Spaulding, M., Shi, F., and Kirby, J.T., Assessing coastal risk from extreme storms with a phase resolving wave model: Case Study of Narragansett, RI, USA, submitted to Coastal Engineering, in press.

+#.
 Puleo, J. A., Cristaudo, D., Torres-Freyermuth, A., Masselink, G., and Shi, F., 2020, The role of alongshore flows on inner surf and swash zone hydrodynamics on a dissipative beach, Continental Shelf Research, `DOI: 10.1016/j.csr.2020.104134 <https://doi.org/10.1016/j.csr.2020.104134>`_.

 #.
 Yuan, Y., Shi, F., Kirby, J. T., and Yu, F., 2020, "Multiple-GPU acceleration of the Boussinesq-type wave model FUNWAVE-TVD", Journal of Advances in Modeling Earth Systems, `doi: 10.1029/2019MS001957 <https://doi.org/10.1029/2019MS001957>`_